 Once fully cooled down, the cream will appear much thicker that warm.
 Make sure to whisk it well to loosen the cream before using it to fill your desserts and pastries!

-How to use this Cream Filling
+How to use this Vanilla Pastry Cream

 The ways to use Crème Pâtissière is almost infinite!
 You can use it a a filling between two layers of cake or pastries (think Mille-Feuille), in a tart covered with fresh fruits or baked in a tart shell (Baked Custard Tart).